 Daytime glasses filter only 50% of blue light rays, so wearing them after sundown won’t fix the issue of melanin disruption as even a small percentage of blue light at night will tell your brain its daytime and suppress melatonin.

 Wearing night-time glasses (which block 100% of blue and green light up to 550nm) during the day, will confuse the body into thinking it’s night-time and cause a circadian rhythm mismatch, and leave you feeling tired and unmotivated.
-Over time, a lack of blue light during the day will start to cause depression and seasonal affective disorder symptoms so only filtering blue light by 40-50% is necessary for long term health.

 In short, wearing the wrong glasses at the wrong time will cause more harm than good, so it’s very important to have the right set of glasses for the right time of the day (and night) as each set does a very different job.